LennoxLi/fraud_vae/README.md

 ## Method

-### Oversampling Techniques
+We use the following over-sampling techniques to handle dataset imbalance:
 - **SMOTE**: A commonly used technique that generates synthetic samples by interpolating between existing minority class samples.
-- **Variational Autoencoder (VAE)**: A deep learning technique that generates synthetic minority samples by modeling the data distribution, producing more realistic and diverse samples.
+- **VAE**: A deep learning model that generates synthetic minority samples by modeling the data distribution, producing more realistic and diverse samples.

-### Classfication Models
+After data being over-sampled, we train different ML classifiers benefited and augmented by the above techniques:
 - **Logistic Regression**: A linear model effective for binary classification tasks.
 - **XGBoost**: A powerful ensemble model capable of handling complex patterns in tabular data.
-- **Multi-Layer Perceptron (MLP)**: A neural network that excels at capturing non-linear relationships in data.
+- **MLP**: A neural network that excels at capturing non-linear relationships in data.

+See the following overview of pipeline for improved credit card fraud detection:

 ![Overview of Pipeline](./assets/model_overview.png)